 Family Medicine Residency Program at Northridge Hospital has a long history of night float experiences.
 Float originally started as a solution to decreasing in-house overnight call for senior residents, we are able to smoothly transition into the new work hour restrictions with this system.
-Our program also has the unique addition of a faculty member who is available weeknights in-house until 10 p.m. as well as full time intensivists who are available to teach inhouse 24/7.
+Our program also has the unique addition of a Hospitalist member who is available weeknight’s in-house as well as full time intensivists who are available to teach in-house 24/7.

 The float residents are a team of a PGY-1, 2, and 3 during the first six months, and a team of PGY-1 and PGY-2 during the second six months.
 There is gradually increasing amounts of responsibility throughout the rotation.

-Call at Dignity Health Family Medicine Residency Program at Northridge Hospital is a smooth transition for ACGME work hour restrictions with our current well-tested night float system already in place.
-The call team always consists of a PGY1, 2, and 3, as well as a faculty member who is available 24/7.
+We no longer do the traditional Call at Dignity Health Family Medicine Residency Program at Northridge Hospital.
+With our current well-tested night float system already in place we now have long shifts by team and the day shift now stay until 8:00 pm to sign-out to the float team.
+The team always consists of a PGY1, 2, and 3, (2-3 at a time) as well as a faculty member who is available 24/7.